ManjotS/myhelpers/README.md

 # myhelpers

-Simple helper scripts for MySQL.
-Requires .my.cnf or .mylogin with login info in user directory.
+Simple helper scripts for MariaDB and MySQL.
+Most tools require .my.cnf or .mylogin with login info in user directory.

+Dev branch for things in progress or that don't really work.

 ## my-binlogger